 It’s hard to think of an activity that depends on the weather and climate more than gardening.
 How cold does my location get?
 When is the last frost date?
 Is it too hot for this kind of plant?
 Do I need to water, or will it rain tomorrow?
-Every plant and every activity that takes place in the garden is dependent on the weather.
+Every plant and every activity that takes place in the garden is dependent upon the weather.
 So, we thought it would be interesting to use Microsoft Excel to better understand how we can answer some common garden weather questions.
 In this three-part blog series, we are going to use Microsoft Excel to answer some of the weather and climate questions that gardeners ask.

 - Part 1 – Creating Historical Weather Dashboard

 - Part 2 – Creating a Microsoft Excel based Weather Forecast

 - Part 3 – Create a Growing Degree Days Calculator using Historical and Forecast Weather Data

 Each of these blogs discuss where to find weather data and techniques to process the data.

 Part 1 – Creating an Historical Weather Dashboard

 In part one of the blog we will create a Historical Weather Dashboard which provides the information that a gardener needs to understand the weather and climate they will experience in a particular location.
 This will assist the gardener in determining what plants will grow well in their location, help them in the timing of the planting and plan for ongoing care throughout the seasons.